 Visit the Contact Us page to submit an enquiry.

 Seasonal ground and pre-season bookings are required to be made through our Bookings Team.
-Each season the Bookings Team will contact clubs already allocated at the grounds to request their upcoming season.
-New clubs are encouraged to contact the City’s Community development Team to establish a relationship and need for the area.
-Bookings can be contacted via email email@example.com or 1300 422 664.
+Each year we will contact clubs allocated at the grounds to request their upcoming season information.

-Clubs will be contacted towards the end of their respective seasons to provide information on their last possible dates of use, with follow up communication as they progress through finals.
-The City collects this information as it allows us to plan any turf renovations and removal/installation of infrastructure for the upcoming season.
+Clubs will be contacted towards the end of their respective seasons to provide information on their last possible dates of use, with follow-up communication as they progress through finals.
+The City uses this information to plan any turf renovations and removal/installation of infrastructure for the upcoming season.

-Although clubs will often want goals and other sporting infrastructure installed as early as possible for pre-season games and training, the work to carry this out requires specialised equipment and personnel being sourced.
-As a result, the changeover period needs to be kept within a small window to ensure the financial sustainability of operations and appropriate allocation of staff resources.
+Although clubs will often want goals and other sporting infrastructure installed as early as possible for pre-season games and training, the work requires the sourcing of specialised equipment and personnel.
+As a result, the changeover period needs to be within a short time-frame to ensure the financial sustainability of operations and appropriate allocation of staff resources.

 Resources and templates

-Sport Australia has developed a digital platform for clubs to access strategic and operational support - Game Plan.
-This platform also allows clubs to access and track their growth and strategic priorities.
+The Australian Sports Commission’s Game Plan provides clubs with access to strategic and operational support.
+This website also allows clubs to access and track their growth and strategic priorities.

-DLGSC have created the Every Club Hub giving every club in Western Australia access to resources, guides, training opportunities and information on how they can improve their club and support their volunteers and members.
+The Department of Local Government, Sport and Cultural Industries has created the Every Club Hub, which has resources, guides, training opportunities and information on how to improve your club and support volunteers and members.

-Our Community Development Team are always here to help, so if there is something you need or can’t find, reach out and we are happy to assist: email@example.com
+Our Community Development Team are always here to help.
+If there is something you need or can’t find, please contact us at firstname.lastname@example.org.